guillaume-chevalier/ReuBERT/README.md

 You can now run the main, such as by doing `python main.py`, to use the Question-Answering chatbot.

+### Exemple usage

+input text : `"William Shakespeare was an English poet, playwright and actor, widely regarded as the greatest writer in the English language and the world's greatest dramatist.
+He is often called England's national poet and the \"Bard of Avon\".
+"His extant works, including collaborations, consist of approximately 39 plays, 154 sonnets, two long narrative poems, and a few other verses, some of uncertain authorship.
+His plays have been translated into every major living language and are performed more often than those of any other playwright.\n Shakespeare was born and raised in Stratford-upon-Avon, Warwickshire.
+At the age of 18, he married Anne Hathaway, with whom he had three children: Susanna and twins Hamnet and Judith.
+Sometime between 1585 and 1592, he began a successful career in London as an actor, writer, and part-owner of a playing company called the Lord Chamberlain's Men, later known as the King's Men.
+At age 49 (around 1613), he appears to have retired to Stratford, where he died three years later.
+Few records of Shakespeare's private life survive;
+this has stimulated considerable speculation about such matters as his physical appearance, his sexuality, his religious beliefs, and whether the works attributed to him were written by others.
+Such theories are often criticised for failing to adequately note that few records survive of most commoners of the period."`

+question 1 : `Where do William Shakespeare was born ?`

+answer 1 : `Stratford-upon-Avon`

+question 2 : `When did William Shakespeare retire ?`

+answer 2 : `1613`

 ## Licenses

 - [BERT](https://github.com/google-research/bert): Apache 2.0